wp-plugins/securimage-wp-fixed/readme.txt

 Tested up to: 4.0
 Stable tag: 3.5.3

 Securimage-WP adds powerful CAPTCHA protection to comment forms on posts and pages to help prevent comment spam from getting onto your site.
-CAPTCHA images are highly customizable, and support audio output.

 == Description ==
 Securimage-WP-Fixed is a fixed and improved version of Securimage-WP plugin which was removed from wordpress plugins due to XSS vulnerability.